robgetschmann/vim/README.md

   This file contains various addreviations.
 For me these typically are for coding shortcuts similar to _Snippets_.

-* **_.vim/setting/autocommand.vim_**

-  This file contains various automatic commands based on the file type that I am editing.

 * **_.vim/setting/command.vim_**

   This file contains old school _vi_ user defined commands.